Tencent on global path as it surpasses Facebook in valuation

 One challenge for Tencent, say analysts, is that its success in China cannot be easily exported to other markets.

-Tencent is “not in a hurry” to speed up its overseas expansion or increase the monetization rate of its digital assets, Lau said.
+Tencent is “not in a hurry” to speed up its overseas expansion or increase the monetisation rate of its digital assets, Lau said.

 “We walk our own path at our own pace ... and, to be honest, there is really quite a lot to do in China,” he said.